07947613070

 Wedding Photography at Wandsworth Town Hall/Register Office.

-The groom holds the taxi door open for his smiling bride at Wandsworth Town Hall
+The groom holds the taxi door open for his smiling bride at Wandsworth Town Hall wedding

 The couple pose with their son in the Marble Hall of Wandsworth Town Hall

-Built in the 1930s and opened in 1937 by Queen Mary, it remains mostly unchanged with any minor alterations in keeping with the building’s original design and character.
+Built in the 1930s and opened in 1937 by Queen Mary, it remains mostly unchanged, with minor alterations in keeping with the building’s original design and character.
 It now holds a grade II listed building status.
 Along the High Street elevation of the exterior are stone reliefs portraying key events and industries in the history of the five parishes that once made up the Borough of Wandsworth.

 The newly-weds show off their marriage certificate at their Wandsworth Town Hall wedding